The article was updated on December 3, 2025.

 Conclusion

 Some teams may prefer to skip code documentation in order to save time, money and effort.
-Keep in mind though that this might result in even more significant expenses once the product is transferred to another team or when updates are required down the line.
+Keep in mind though that this might result in even more significant expenses once the product is transferred to another team or when updates are required down the line, especially in present-day distributed teams and multi-vendor environments.

 We at Eastern Peak always document the source code we create for our clients, following the best practices described above.
-Using the dedicated team approach, we can efficiently and effectively cooperate with your in-house team or transfer the deliverables as soon as development is completed.
+Using the dedicated team approach, we can efficiently and effectively cooperate with your in-house team or transfer the deliverables as soon as development is completed, even when you scale quickly or change partners.

 Frequently Asked Questions